los7key/garden/docs/index.md

 This last part is the key.
 I am doing this for me and I can do it any way I like.
 Pretty cliché, but I feel like it can truly be anything I want it to be, my imagination is the only limiting factor.

 Do you see how this can all be applied to the digital world?
 Basically what I'm saying is, that this isn't a blog or wiki or website, it's all of them (or none of them?).
 This is a place to grow ideas and share information, as well as leaving a legacy for future generations.
+Assuming we aren't <a href="/tech/musings/a-note-chatgpt/" class="hvr-wobble-skew">assimilated</a> by <a href="https://chat.openai.com/" class="hvr-wobble-skew">AI</a>

 ~~I'm not totally sold on GitBook, mostly because I want to be able to use footnotes (why not?) and I can't do that here.
 All of the other beautiful gardens I have come across were put together by folks that know what they are doing.
 For now, this is how we're going to roll.
 Not too easy on the eyes, but functional and low overhead.
 I guess that'll do for now.~~